Anomaly-free twistorial higher-spin theories: Discussion

-What one find using the technology in \cite{Costello:2022upu,Costello:2023vyy,Bittleston:2024efo} is that the correlation functions of the chiral vertex algebras can be identified with the $4d$ spacetime rational amplitudes.
-(These are the loop amplitudes that do not contain UV and IR divergences due to the power of integrability of the chiral/self-dual sectors.)
-One of the criteria for the framework of \cite{Costello:2022upu,Costello:2023vyy,Dixon:2024tsb,Bittleston:2024efo} to work is to make sure that the partion function of the bulk/defect D${}_5$-D${}_1$ brane system is gauge invariant in all order in perturbation theory.\footnote{The bulk is the twistor space, and the defect is a complex co-dimensional two twistorial sphere.} Furthermore, we also need associativity of the chiral algebra defined through Koszul homomorphism to hold to all order in perturbation theory.\footnote{In a more down-to-earth term, the chiral algebra in \cite{Costello:2022upu,Costello:2023vyy,Dixon:2024tsb,Bittleston:2024efo} are the algebra of the generators $\tJ$ defined via the coupling $\int_{\P^1}\tJ\sA$ with $\sA$ is the usual bulk field near the defect $\P^1$.
-Due to the present of the D${}_1$ brane viewed as defect in twistor space, associativity can hold up to first order in quantum correction if there are additional axionic currents, cf. \cite{Costello:2022upu}.} This has been extensively studied for some theories with spin-$s\leq 2$.
-With the inclusion of higher spins, it may introduce subtleties, making the study of chiral algebra associated with holomorphic twistorial higher-spin theories a gratifying problem.
+What one finds using the technology in \cite{Costello:2022upu,Costello:2023vyy,Bittleston:2024efo} is that the correlation functions of the chiral vertex algebras can be identified with the $4d$ spacetime rational amplitudes.
+(These are the loop amplitudes that do not contain UV and IR divergences due to the integrability of the chiral/self-dual sectors.)
+One of the criteria for the framework of \cite{Costello:2022upu,Costello:2023vyy,Dixon:2024tsb,Bittleston:2024efo} to work is to make sure that the partition function of the bulk/defect D${}_5$-D${}_1$ brane system is gauge invariant in all order in perturbation theory.\footnote{The bulk is the twistor space, and the defect is a complex co-dimensional two twistorial sphere.} With the inclusion of higher spins, it may introduce subtleties, making the study of chiral algebra associated with holomorphic twistorial higher-spin theories a gratifying problem.
 Addressing these challenges would enable one to bypass summing over numerous Feynman diagrams by working with elegant algebraic structures of the chiral algebra.
-We should emphasize that this bootstrapping method only works for specific theories with strong integrability properties such that their amplitudes that are rational.
+We should emphasize that this bootstrapping method only works for specific theories with strong integrability properties such that their amplitudes are rational.

 Lastly, we note that even though most $4d$ higher-spin theories are classically integrable in the sense of Bardeen \cite{Bardeen:1995gk}, as evidenced by the studies of tree-level scattering amplitudes in e.g. \cite{Joung:2015eny,Beccaria:2016syk,Roiban:2017iqg,Tran:2022amg}, there are exceptions such as higher-spin Yang-Mills \cite{Adamo:2022lah} and its higher-dimensional counterpart \cite{Basile:2024raj}, where classical integrability may not hold.
 This raises the intriguing possibility of examining these theories more closely to understand how they navigate the challenges posed by no-go theorems \cite{Weinberg:1964ew,Coleman:1967ad}.
 We expect that an explicit light-cone analysis within Metsaev’s framework, cf. \cite{Metsaev:2005ar}, or a study of chiral vertex algebras should, in principle, shed light on this matter.